heywoodlh/git-playground/README.md

-This is a repo for playing around with `git`
+This is a repo for playing around with `git`.

+This is just for my personal experimenting.